-In this video we provide a couple tips on fast ways to tape down your cable when you’re forced to run cable across door ways or away from walls.
+In this video, we provide a couple of tips on fast ways to tape down your cable when you’re forced to run cable across doorways or away from walls.

 Once your event is completely setup, it’s common to have paths of cable running between the audio, lighting and video consoles and the equipment at the stage or around the room.

 This cable will often run across doorways and other high-traffic areas and can be a safety issue at events.